Von Kossa stain

 The von Kossa histological stain is used to quantify mineralization in cell culture and histological sections.
+It is named after the Hungarian physician Julius von Kóssa (a.k.a.
+Gyula Magyary-Kossa, 1865–1944), who developed it.

 Method

-This is a staining method to illustrates mineralization such as Calcium and Potassium in tissues.
+The von Kossa stain is a staining method to illustrates mineralization such as calcium and potassium in tissues.
 It is a precipitation reaction in which silver ions react with phosphate in the presence of acidic material.
-Photo chemical degradation of silver phosphate to silver happens under light illumination.
+Photochemical degradation of silver phosphate to silver happens under light illumination.

 Additional methods need to be employed to confirm the presence of calcium, such as Alizarin Red S.